Quantum limits to the energy resolution of magnetic field sensors: Scaling of sensitivity with extent of the sensed region

 In Fig.~\ref{fig:SlowMagSensitivity} we show sensitivity versus effective linear dimension for many representative publications on high-sensitivity magnetic field detection.
 Only measured sensitivities are included, and only when the dimensions of the sensitive region could be determined.
 With a few exceptions (to be remarked below), the survey is restricted to dc field sensors, which we take to include field components below \SI{1}{\kilo\hertz}.
 While most sensors operate continuously, a number of sensors in the survey operate in a pulsed mode.
 For example, cold atom experiments take time to accumulate atoms prior to any sensing, making their cycle time longer than the measurement time.
-Because we are concerned here with fundamental limits, we include such delays in computing the sensitivity only if they appear unavoidable for fundamental reasons.
+Because we are concerned here with fundamental limits, when computing the energy resolution per bandwidth we include such delays only if they appear unavoidable for fundamental reasons.
 For example, atom-trap loading time is not included, because one can imagine ways to deliver a new batch of atoms each time the previous batch is consumed.
 In contrast, delays associated with optical pumping or fluorescence detection (both of which require time for spontaneous emission) would appear unavoidable.

 For works that report a field-equivalent noise spectral density $S_B(\nu)$ and the dimensions of the sensitive region, no conversion of physical quantities is required.
 For works that report sensitivity in units of magnetic moment $\mu$, e.g. for magnetic microscopy applications, we convert the equivalent noise $S_\mu(\nu)$ to field units using the sample-sensor distance assuming a dipole field distribution.